5 Father's Day Gift Ideas That Also Make Good Long-Term Investments

 Ties are tired.
 Try these growth-potential gifts instead.

-Father's Day is fast approaching — June 15 this year — and with it the familiar anxiety over what to buy the father figure in your life.
-Whether you're shopping for the man who raised you, the father of your own children, or your son who just became a father himself, dads can be hard to shop for.
+Whether you're shopping for the man who raised you, the father of your own children, or your son who just became a father himself, dads can be hard for whom to shop.

 This year, why not surprise him with something that will bring a smile to his face today and truly stand the test of time?
-Lucky for you, such a gift isn't as hard to find as it may seem.
+Lucky for you, such a gift isn't as hard to find as it might seem.
 Here are five Father's Day gift ideas that are also good long-term investments.

 1. Watches